fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

-The object corresponding to the database row is retrieved from the repository using the <i>findByPk</i> method, the object is modified and the result is saved by calling the <i>save</i> method of the object corresponding to the database row.
+The object corresponding to the database row is retrieved from the database using the <i>findByPk</i> method, the object is modified and the result is saved by calling the <i>save</i> method of the object corresponding to the database row.

-The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-1), branch <i>part13-1</i>.
+The current code for the application is in its entirety on [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-1), branch <i>part13-1</i>.

-### Printing the objects returned by Sequelize to a console
+### Printing the objects returned by Sequelize to the console

 The JavaScript programmer's most important tool is <i>console.log</i>, whose aggressive use gets even the worst bugs under control.
 Let's add console printing to the single note path: